 - Once the telemarketer captures your info, they sell it to an unvetted insurance agent or advisor in your area.
-They build a database of annuity consumers.
+Then, they build a database of annuity consumers.
 Not cool.

-- If the ad says something along the lines of “Beware of Annuities,” this is a scare tactic to get you to register your info.
+- If the ad says something like “Beware of Annuities,” this is a scare tactic to get you to register your info.
 They probably sell annuities or try to sell risky investments too.
 Not cool.